turboapps/docs/reference/command_line/uninstalli.md

 ### uninstalli

-The `uninstalli` removes images from the start menu for the specified image.
+The `uninstalli` removes the Start menu shortcuts for the image and disables the subscription update process for the image.

 ```
 Usage: uninstalli <options> <image>